History Of Trinity

 The Lord was gracious and in 1996 we dedicated the new Christian Education wing.
 During 1999, the Lord brought Pastor Thomas Wiley to assist Pastor Fischer.
 Pastor Wiley retired in 2006.
 We also saw the need to add a church secretary to our staff and Brenda Manwiller is currently serving.
 During 2002, the Lord brought to us Tom Post, Jr., as our youth pastor.
 Pastor Tom has a deep desire to teach our youth the Word of God and to have them grow so that they too can be witnesses for Christ.

-In the year of 2007 we had a transition of leadership.
-Pastor Fischer felt called to the Nazareth and left Trinity to go to Grace BFC in Nazareth on April 29, 2007 and Pastor Tom left July 8, 2007 to follow God’s calling.
+In 2007 we had a transition of leadership.
+Pastor Fischer felt called to go to Grace BFC in Nazareth on April 29, 2007 and Pastor Tom left July 8, 2007 to follow God’s calling.
 Pastor Alan Miller joined the staff at Trinity as Senior Pastor on September 23.
 2007.
-We welcome Pastor Alan, his wife Nancy and their children: Anna, Abby and Nate.
-We welcomed Jordan Eyster and his wife, Amanda to our team as youth leader on June 1, 2008.
+We welcomed Pastor Alan, his wife Nancy and their children still at home: Anna, Abby and Nate.
+We welcomed Jordan Eyster and his wife, Amanda to our team as youth leader on June 1, 2008, then Associate Pastor in 2013.
+During this time, they had a daughter, Zoey and a son, Samuel.

-The future of Trinity shall be found in serving the Lord Jesus Christ by building up the saints and by reaching out to our community and the world with the life giving and life changing
+As we seek God’s guidance for the future of Trinity together with our new team, we are confident it shall be found in serving the Lord Jesus Christ by building up the saints and by reaching out to our community and the world with the life giving and life changing message of the gospel of our Lord Jesus Christ.

 Trinity Bible Fellowship Church, formerly located at 415 Chestnut Street in Blandon, Pennsylvania began using their new facilities at 220 Main Street in Blandon, Pennsylvania on November 24, 1991.